hazennetworksolutions/titannetwork/l2-edge-node-english.md

 * [Titan Discord](https://discord.com/invite/titannet)<br>
 * [Titan Telegram](https://t.me/titannet_dao)<br>

 Before installation, you need to visit the website above and sign up.
 Then go to "console" > "node management" > "get identity code" to obtain the identity code.
 You will need this shortly.
-Additionally, we can monitor all our nodes from the "node management" section.
+Additionally, we can monitor all our nodes from the "node management" section

 ### Install the prerequisites
 ```